jspgr33n/QTM-Research/README.md

 - ngo_field_specific (in case NGO field is not listed above, log predicted field)

 With these details, we can obtain contact information of experts within NGOs in Bangladesh on a wide scale efficiently, supporting the poverty-alleviation plans.

+> Note: This is a research work summary created for the Bangladesh dataset, but process should be similar for the Pakistan dataset.